Vilde Bøe Risa: Senior

 On 19 September 2016, Bøe Risa made her senior international debut for Norway women's national football team as a 65th-minute substitute for Caroline Graham Hansen against Israel during UEFA Euro 2017 qualifying.
 She scored six minutes into her first international appearance as part of the 5–0 victory.
 However, she had her hopes of competing at the tournament finals dashed after suffering an ACL injury in February 2017.

 It took 12 months for Bøe Risa to recover, making her comeback appearance in February 2018 against Australia during the 2018 Algarve Cup.
 During 2018, Bøe Risa made four substitute appearances during 2019 FIFA Women's World Cup qualification as Norway topped their group ahead of reigning European champions Netherlands.
 She was named to the 2019 FIFA Women's World Cup squad the following summer.
 Bøe Risa started all five of Norway's World Cup games in France as the team reached the quarter-final stage before losing 3–0 to England.

+Bøe Risa was part of the squad that was called up to the UEFA Women's Euro 2022.

+On 19 June 2023, she was included in the 23-player Norway squad for the 2023 FIFA Women's World Cup.

+On 16 June 2025, Bøe Risa was called up to the Norway squad for the UEFA Women's Euro 2025.